Never Miss a Beat - Get Updates Direct to Your Inbox

 - Competitive Positioning: Buyers want to see how you fare against the competition.
 If you’re in an industry with 10 other rivals, how are you positioned?
 Are you a leader or a follower?
 What is your feature set and pricing versus the other players?
 Who owns the competition?
 Are they VC-backed with millions to spend?
 These factors determine how the business will perform, which affects the multiple buyers who are willing to attach to your SaaS business.

-Applying The Multiple To The Right SDE
+How to Apply the Multiple To The Right SDE

 Now you have a sense for which drivers affect SaaS valuation, as well as how they’re interconnected.
 Now it’s time to apply your SaaS multiple to the SDE.